ivaylokenov/CSharp-Web-Server/README.md

 16. Introduce base controllers and extract common functionalities
 17. Shorten the route syntax and add support for controllers
 18. Add redirect HTTP response and use the Location header
-19. Add view response class and reuse functionally from the HTML response for setting the content
+19. Add view response class and reuse functionality from the HTML response for setting the content
-20. Add funtionally to find specific views by path and by convention
+20. Add functionality to find specific views by path and by convention
 21. Make sure the project copies the view files into the output directory
-22. Add functionally in the base controller class to get the view and controller names by convention
+22. Add functionality in the base controller class to get the view and controller names by convention
+23. Add functionality to parse the request form when the specific content type is present

 Potential Tasks:
-- Forms and user input
+- Views with models
+- Reflection-based controllers
+- Conroller attributes
 - Cookies and state
 - Basic authentication
-- Reflection-based controllers
-- Conroller attributes
 - Static files
 - Error handling
 - Dependency inversion concepts
 - Model binding
-- Views with models
 - Session and cache
 - Include the view files into the assemblies
+- Introduce HttpHeaderCollection, FormCollection, QueryCollection